memeguerrini/project_two/README.md

 ![](Images/ETL.jpg)

 ## Extract data
-We used Pandas [.ipynb Jupyter Notebook] to extract the data
+We used Pandas [.ipynb Jupyter Notebook] to extract the data FROM CSV files.

 ## Transform